 Whey protein coming from grass-fed sources has an edge over other forms of whey protein.
 It has higher levels of leucine, an amino acid that increases protein synthesis by signaling the mTor mechanism in the body. mTor is the major anabolic, or muscle building, pathway responsible for regulating skeletal muscle mass.

 There are arguments about when the best time to consume whey protein is.
+Is there really a window for nutrition?
 Some insist that you must down a protein shake within 30 minutes after working out.
-It is true that your body absorbs nutrients faster after a workout.
+It’s true that your body absorbs nutrients faster after a workout.
 However, recent studies have shown that this anabolic window could actually be as long as six hours, so there’s no need to rush.

 Direct protein sources such as whey protein are good for consumption right after a workout.
 You can also consume slow-burning proteins such as cottage cheese before sleeping.
 This way, your body can have a continued source of protein as it recovers and repairs during your sleep.